AtulyaL/HackPrincetonSP22/README.md

 - **Pton-Bot** can get information about any course from any major
 - A **simple and easy** way to explore courses, majors, and the academic calendar
-- Easy way to access the academic calendar.
+- Allows you to access the academic calendar.
 - Allows you to share and discuss potential classes with peers on Discord.

 # 🎮 Features

 ### 1. 📬 Summarize

-**Pton-Bot** can give you the crux of the course information and summary of the courses, as well as majors offered by the university.
+**Pton-Bot** can give you the crux of the course information, as well as majors offered by the university.
 Also, it provides the academic calender as posted by the university.

 ### 2. 🚀 Versatile

 Since this is a Discord bot, it can be added to any discord server!
-It allows for students to easily search for any course, area of study, or department.
+It allows for students to easily search for any course, area of study, or department, all on Discord.

 ###3. ⚛️ Faculty